blakegreendev/serverless-blog/source/_posts/AWS-Certification-Path.md

 {% asset_img dev-req.png %}

-I took the exam before they updated it in 2018.
-Prior to sitting the exam, I assumed the exam was more focused on the developer services  which turned out not to be the case.
+I took the exam before AWS updated it in 2018.
+Prior to sitting the exam, I assumed it would be focused on the developer services which wasn't the case.
 By this time, I was extremely confident in my AWS skills and it showed on this particular exam.
-There wasn't very much depth to the questions and with my knowledge of the services, it was extremely simple to pinpoint the answer (probably the reason they updated the exam).
+There wasn't any depth to the questions and with my knowledge of the services, it was extremely simple to pinpoint the answer (probably the reason they updated the exam).

 Key areas:
 - DynamoDB